 Choose Rhinehart Finishing

 The professionals at Rhinehart Finishing have considerable experience with the common types of coatings, including epoxy, polyurethane and hybrids.
 Plus, our state-of-the-art production facility includes one of the most advanced coating booths in the industry.
 We also offer one of the largest product window sizes in the Midwest, capable of handling items up to 12’ x 3’ x 6’.
-Simply put, trust Rhinehart Finishing for superior, expert pretreatment service.
+Trust Rhinehart Finishing for superior, expert pretreatment service.